wasicse/diSBPred/ReadMe.md

 Authors: Avdesh Mishra, Md Wasi Ul Kabir and Md Tamjidul Hoque

 *******************************************************************
-diSBPred is a software used to predict disulfide bonds from protein sequence
+diSBPred is a software used to predict disulfide bonds from protein sequence.

  ## Dataset
-Under "Data" directory you will be able to find a list file "list_1859_Uniprot_Cutoff25_33_Intra_Cutoff25_Combined_Cutoff25_TotalProts1866.txt", which contains the UniProt id's of the proteins used to benchmark diSBPred.
+Under "Dataset" directory you will be able to find a list file "list_1859_Uniprot_Cutoff25_33_Intra_Cutoff25_Combined_Cutoff25_TotalProts1866.txt", which contains the UniProt id's of the proteins used to benchmark diSBPred.

+# Getting Started

-- Retrieve the code
+ ## Retrieve the code

 ```
 git clone https://github.com/wasicse/diSBPred.git

 ```

-### Dependencies
+### Install Dependencies

 We have tested diSBPred on Ubuntu 20.04.
 You would need to install the following software before replicating this framework in your local or server machine.